 Modifying instance settings is not supported when using the

-hyperkit driver will soon be deprecated in favor of the
+hyperkit driver, which has been deprecated in favor of the

 virtualbox drivers on Intel macOS do support instance modification.

 Set the status of an instance to primary

 This section demonstrates how to set the status of an instance to primary.
 This is convenient because it makes this instance the default argument for several commands, such as